stefania11/pippisynth/presentation/README.md

 ## File Organization

 ### DSL Files:
-* `moving-grammar.rkt`: contains the grammars `moving` and `bi-conditional`, as well as the functions that these grammars are made up
+* `moving-grammar.rkt`: contains the grammars `moving` and `bi-conditional`, as well as the functions that these grammars are made up of

 * `for-loop.rkt`: contains our custom `for-loop` function

-* `synthesis.rkt`: contains 2 wrappers for calls to `synthesis` - `do-synthesis` which takes in checkers/sketches that take in 1 coordinate, and `do-synthesis-bi` which takes in checkers/sketches that take in 2 coordinates
+* `synthesis.rkt`: contains 2 wrappers for calls to Rosette's `synthesize` - `do-synthesis` which takes in checkers/sketches that take in 1 coordinate, and `do-synthesis-bi` which takes in checkers/sketches that take in 2 coordinates

 ### Example Files